 Bundle Branch Blocks Study Guide

 One of the more confusing topics for EMS students enrolled in an Electrophysiology course is that of Bundle Branch Blocks.
-They can be sneaky, they can mask things, and they can also be hard to diagnose if don’t remember a few key things.
+They can be sneaky, they can mask things, and they can also be hard to diagnose if you don’t remember a few key things.
 This study guide will prepare you for the material you will be tested on and give you some tips and tricks for the field.

-As you can recall, when an impulse is traveling normally, it is sent from the SA node, through the intermodal pathways, to the AV node, down the bundle of His, to the right and left bundle branches, to the respective fascicles, and into the purkinje fibers.
+As you can recall, when an impulse is traveling normally, it is sent from the SA node, through the internodal pathways, to the AV node, down the bundle of His, to the right and left bundle branches, to the respective fascicles, and into the purkinje fibers.
 You may also recall, that the heart does not have two branches, it actually has three, due to the left branch dividing into two fascicles, where the right just has one.

 What is a Bundle Branch Block?

 - A BBB is a conduction block in one of the bundle branches.
 When such a block exists, the ventricles fire more slowly as the impulse has to travel cell to cell through the muscle wall instead of through the conduction system.

 - Ischemic events

 - Prescription medications

 - Recreational drugs